steadicat/attardi.org/gatsby/src/articles/pytorch-and-coreml.md

 }
 ```

-Finally, I instantiate and run the model. `_1` and `_27` are the unfortunate names that the input and output layers were assigned somewhere along the process.
+Finally, I instantiate and run the model. `_1` and `_27` are the very sad names that the input and output layers were assigned somewhere along the process.
 You can click on the `mlmodel` file in the sidebar to find out what your names are.

 ```swift{22-23}
 import CoreML